NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Posted by Hedding Law Firm | Oct 16, 2019

-The issues is, you basically have proceeds or money or a credit line — whatever the case may be — something of value or benefit, and it's illegally obtained.
+The issue is that you essentially have proceeds, money, or a credit line—whatever the case may be—something of value or benefit, and it's obtained illegally.
 That's the first thing the government has to prove.
 Where did you get those funds?
 Where did you get that money?
 Is it lawfully obtained?

-Because if it's lawfully obtained, then what's the issue or problem.
-So, the first thing they have to prove in order to get you for a money laundering case at the federal level is that whatever money, funds or credit line is illegally obtained.
+Because if it's lawfully obtained, then what's the issue or problem?
+So, the first thing they must prove to get you for a money laundering case at the federal level is that whatever money, funds, or credit line was illegally obtained.

-Once they prove that, now they have to show — just so you understand the concept — you're basically trying to clean that money.
-In other words, let's say that someone's got a huge drug enterprise and they're making thousands of dollars in that enterprise.
+Once they prove that, they have to show — so that you understand the concept — that you're trying to clean that money.
+In other words, let's say someone has a vast drug enterprise and is generating thousands of dollars from it.

-Now, they want to inject that money into a business so they start putting the money into the business.
-They start running the money either through the business's financial accounts or into the business itself and then they're now taking out money from the business or building the business up with ill-gotten gains.
+They want to inject that money into a business, so they start putting it into it.
+They start running the money through the business's financial accounts or into the business itself.
+Then, they take money from the company or build it up with ill-gotten gains.

 That's money laundering.
-That's someone who is taking funds from an illegal enterprise and then they're putting that money into a business account and trying to clean it.
+It involves someone taking funds from an illegal enterprise, depositing them into a business account, and attempting to launder the money.
 This is probably one of the most simplistic examples.

 federal money laundering charges 18 U.S.C.
 1956

-You have to give him your version of events because sometimes law enforcement doesn't take the time to get your version of events and once your version of events is out there, now you're in a position to be able to win your case.
+You need to provide him with your version of the events, as law enforcement may require some time to gather your account of what happened.
+Once your version of events is out there, you're in a position to win your case.

 About the Author